adamdedwards/openintroduction/README.txt

 ## Contact

-Contact aedwards@lincolncollege.edu with any questions.
+Contact info will be added later.